Vanessa Fisk: Fictional character biography

-Little is known about Fisk's personal life and early years other than her maiden name "Marianna".
+Little is known about Vanessa's personal life and early years other than her maiden name "Marianna".
 Despite being married to Wilson Fisk, the "Kingpin" of New York's criminal underworld, she did not approve of his criminal activities.
 At one point their son Richard Fisk became involved in a plot to overthrow his father's criminal syndicate after discovering he was the Kingpin.

-After the Kingpin had a near-death experience, Vanessa gave him an ultimatum; he had twenty-four hours to get out of crime, or she would leave him.
-The Kingpin was about to kill Spider-Man when the deadline passed, and Vanessa forced him to choose between Spider-Man's life or their life together.
-He chose Vanessa and spared Spider-Man as a result.
+After the Kingpin has a near-death experience, Vanessa threatens to leave him within twenty-four hours.
+Kingpin is about to kill Spider-Man when the deadline passes, and Vanessa forces him to choose between Spider-Man's life or their life together.
+He chooses Vanessa and spares Spider-Man as a result.

-The two went into retirement in Japan.
-Kingpin prepared to settle his remaining business with his fellow mobsters by cooperating with the authorities and leaving the world of crime forever.
-This infuriated one of Kingpin's closest advisors, Lynch, who believed that Vanessa was a liability and had turned the once mighty Kingpin into a henpecked husband.
-When Kingpin's former lieutenants in New York caught wind of his plans to sell them out in exchange for immunity, they kidnapped Vanessa, who was in town to secure the legal services of Matt Murdock and Foggy Nelson.
+Kingpin prepares to settle his remaining business with his fellow mobsters by cooperating with the authorities and leaving the world of crime forever.
+This infuriates one of Kingpin's closest advisors, Lynch, who believed that Vanessa was a liability to him.
+When Kingpin's former lieutenants in New York learn of his plans to sell them out in exchange for immunity, they kidnap Vanessa.
+Lynch fires an explosive at Vanessa in an attempt to kill her.
+Vanessa is buried alive, leaving her amnesiac and mentally unstable.
+Daredevil uses Vanessa as leverage to force Kingpin to order Randolph Cherryh, newly elected to the office of mayor, to resign and to confirm to the media that he was working with Kingpin.
+Vanessa, now-catatonic, is sent to a sanitarium in Europe for treatment.

-Kingpin started a gang war against the mob in New York to rescue Vanessa.
-The mob bosses attempted to ransom Vanessa in exchange for the evidence against them Kingpin had intended to turn over to the authorities, but during the exchange, Kingpin used a sonic device to stop the criminals, and found Vanessa bound and gagged in a building.
-However, Lynch fired an explosive at Vanessa, in an attempt to deprive Kingpin of the thing that kept him retired and bring him back as the Kingpin of Crime.
-She was buried alive in the rubble and presumed dead, although she did not actually die.
-As planned, this drove Kingpin back into the world of crime, although he found out Lynch was behind the explosion, partially due to a headache he gained, and took revenge by murdering him.
-He then forced the remaining mob leaders to confess to hiring the assassin Bullseye to kill several of Kingpin's men.